Cryptocurrency and Mortgages

 Does buying crypto affect your credit score?

-No. Information about money you have in current accounts, savings and investments doesn’t appear on your credit reports so buying cryptocurrencies won’t directly affect your credit score.
+No. Information about money in current accounts, savings, and investments doesn’t appear on your credit reports, so buying cryptocurrencies won’t directly affect your credit score.

 If you’re concerned about your credit score, head to our credit reports hub to find out how to download your credit reports for free.